AvivGelfand/LLM-Quiz-App/README.md

 ![ezgif-2-9b593fe36d](https://github.com/AvivGelfand/LLM-Quiz-App/assets/63909805/c12508a5-a7c1-4f99-a384-a03aa44e1cc3)

-LLM-Quiz-App is a web application that generates quiz questions using large language models (LLMs).
+LLM Quiz Wizard is a web application that generates quiz questions using large language models (LLMs).
 This app leverages advanced natural language processing capabilities to create engaging and challenging quizzes on various topics.

 ## Features